Richmond American University London: Campuses

 The Chiswick Park campus opened in September 2022 on Chiswick Business Park.
 It houses the university's undergraduate and postgraduate programmes.
 Prior to this, the university was based on the campus of the former Richmond Theological College, University of London, with a postgraduate campus on Kensington High Street.

 Other facilities

-In addition to its London campuses Richmond also maintains a specialist study centre in Leeds.
-RIASA, located on the campus of Leeds Beckett University, focuses on a combination of soccer training and sports management.
+In addition to its London campuses Richmond also maintains a specialist study centre, Richmond International Academic and Soccer Academy (RIASA), in Leeds, Yorkshire.
+Located on the campus of Leeds Beckett University, RIASA focuses on a combination of soccer training and sports management.

 Student life

 Student government

 The Student Government Association (SGA) is the student-run representative organisation for students at Richmond.
 In addition to representing the student body to the university regarding their academic experience, student experience and social opportunities, the SGA also organises activities for students.

 Clubs and societies

 Richmond's Student Affairs Department offer a small number of clubs and societies for students to get involved in.
 There is also a business incubator, MATRIX, run by Richmond Business School, and the Richmond Leadership Academy, which promotes the development of well-rounded graduates through a series of awards.